808vita/my-app---jackfruit/README.md

 -And more...

 Signup -> Login -> create new ITR -> store to Db -> can modify at preview stage & Update the db -> after confirmation shows taxable income.

+(Note for local version:
+'npm start' folder at root &
+cd to frontend 'npm start'

+--or you can use concurrently package)